rop-la/rop-la.github.io/en/_posts/2022-12-13-identifying-vftables-through-ms-cpp-rtti.md

 ![type_info::TypeDescriptor and its values](/assets/img/202212/typedescriptor-with-its-values.png){: class="image fit"}

 In resume, we need the `type_info::vftable` address, to get whole crossreferences because every `type_info::TypeDescriptor.pVFTable` field structure points there.
-After that, get the crossreferences of `TypeDescriptor` because `RTTICompleteObjectLocator.pTypeDescriptor` points there.
-Finally, get the whole crossreferences of `RTTICompleteObjectLocator` to take the address one by one, add it `sizeof(void*)`, compare if the prefix is `'??_7` and reach our goal, get whole vftables :D.
+After that, get the crossreferences of `type_info::TypeDescriptor` because `RTTICompleteObjectLocator.pTypeDescriptor` points there.
+Finally, get the whole crossreferences of `RTTICompleteObjectLocator` to get the address one by one, add it `sizeof(void*)`, compare if the prefix is `'??_7` and reach our goal, get whole vftables :D.

 1. Lookup `type_info::vftable` address